Plastid evolution: Nitrogen-fixing

-A 2010 study sequenced the genome of a cyanobacterium that was living ectosymbiotically with the water-fern Azolla filiculoides.
+A 2010 study sequenced the genome of Anabaena azollae that was living ectosymbiotically with the water-fern Azolla filiculoides.
 Symbiosis was supported by the fact that the cyanobacterium was unable to grow autonomously, and the observance of the cyanobacterium being vertically transferred between succeeding generations.
 After cyanobacterium genome analysis, the researchers found that over 30% of the genome was made up of pseudogenes.
 In addition, roughly 600 transposable elements were found within the genome.
 The pseudogenes were found in genes such as dnaA, DNA repair genes, glycolysis and nutrient uptake genes. dnaA is essential to initiation of DNA replication in prokaryotic organisms, thus Azolla filiculoides is thought to provide nutrients, and transcriptional factors for DNA replication in exchange for fixed nitrogen that is not readily available in water.
 Although the cyanobacterium had not been completely engulfed in the eukaryotic organism, the relationship is thought to demonstrate the precursor to endosymbiotic primary plastids.